chippyash/Strong-Type/README.md

     use chippyash\Type\Number\Rational\RationalTypeFactory;
     $r = RationalTypeFactory::create(M_1_PI);    //results in 25510582/80143857
     $r = RationalTypeFactory::fromFloat(M_1_PI); //ditto
+    $r = RationalTypeFactory::fromFloat(M_1_PI, 1e-5); //results in 113/355
     $r = RationalTypeFactory::fromFloat(M_1_PI, 1e-17);  //results in 78256779/245850922

     $r = RationalTypeFactory::create('2/3');
     //same as
     $r = RationalTypeFactory::fromString('2/3');
 </pre>

+RationalTypeFactory::fromFloat obeys the current setting of RationalTypeFactory::$defaultTolerance.
+The default value is 1e-15.
+You can change this by calling RationalTypeFactory::setDefaultFromFloatTolerance() at the beginning of your program.

 All types support the TypeInterface: